+Most of the tourists and travelers visiting the city have listed shopping in Jaipur as a big attraction of the pink city.
+Bazaar of Jaipur like Johari Bazaar, Nehru Bazaar etc all rate high on their list.
 Maharaja Sawai Jai Singh II founded Jaipur in 1727 AD with an idea of establishing it as a major trading hub in the North India.
 The city planners ensured wide roads, symmetric shop front on all major roads where markets were to come up.
-The adherence to the layout is evident in this picture of the famous Johari Bazaar of Jaipur at the end of 19th century or early 20th century.
+The adherence to the layout is evident in this picture of the famous Johari Bazar Jaipur at the end of 19th century or early 20th century.

 This is how the current picture of Johari Bazaar compares with the old picture.

 The situation changed completely in last ten years.
 Traffic, congestion, Chaos , noise and parking problems started surfacing in the traditional markets in the walled city of Jaipur.